nadrad/h-m-m/readme.md

   * older versions of php along with the `mbstring` package (e.g., `php7.2-mbstring`)
 * `xclip`, `xsel`, `wl-clipboard`, or `klipper` in Linux.
 (Windows and Mac don't need it)

 After downloading or cloning, you can run `php h-m-m` in your terminal to run the program with a blank map or `php h-m-m filename` to open an existing file.
-If you don't already have a php interpreter installed, you would need to install it as well.
 Note: You don't need to set up a "web server" to run it because it's not a web application, but rather a terminal application that works like those written in Python, Bash, etc.

 Optionally, you can make the file executable by running the `chmod +x h-m-m` in your terminal, and afterward, you can run it as `h-m-m filename` (assuming that **h-m-m** is in your path).

 ## 2. Installation for Arch Linux